course-go/lectures/README.md

 ### Usage

-Make sure the binary directory is in your $PATH.
+Make sure that the directory with the **present** binary is in your $PATH.
 After that, running the present tool is simple:

 ```
 present